deanhamsft/Brinehaven/Fairy Glen/Fairy Glen.md

 Interaction with the Party

-- Encounter: At 6:00 AM MDT on October 23, 2025, the party arrives at dawn, the glen aglow with morning mist.
+- Encounter: The party arrives at dawn, the glen aglow with morning mist.
 Tinselwing and the pixies emerge, giggling, surrounding the most fearsome member (e.g., a scarred Tabaxi or hulking barbarian) with curious stares.
 - Dialogue (Tinselwing):
-    Tinselwing: (tinkling laugh, hovering)
+    **Tinselwing: (tinkling laugh, hovering)**
-    "Oho, big one!
+    **"Oho, big one!
 You stomp like a troll but shine like a star!
 This glen is ours—old magic, elven-made.
 Why trespass?
-Speak, or we’ll turn you into a toad!"
+Speak, or we’ll turn you into a toad!"**
-    (pauses, tilting head)
+    **(pauses, tilting head)**
-    "But… you smell of the sea’s trouble.
+    **"But… you smell of the sea’s trouble.
 A crate, a curse?
 Tell us, and we might help.
-Offer a gift—shiny things please us!"
+Offer a gift—shiny things please us!"**
 - Handling Responses:
     - Persuasion (DC 13 Charisma): Offer a gift (e.g., 5 gp, a trinket).
 Success gains Tinselwing’s aid (chant, map to cache); failure triggers a prank (Polymorph).
     - Intimidation (DC 15 Charisma): Threaten the pixies.
 Success scares them into compliance; failure summons the sprite swarm.